-- (e) Expected contributions to the defined benefit pension plans of the Group amount to \$37 for the year ending December 31, 2022. - (f) As of December 31, 2021, the weighted average duration of the pension plan is 10~15 years.

-B. Defined contribution plan

-- (a) Effective July 1, 2005, the Taiwan subsidiaries of the Group have established a defined contribution pension plan (the 'New Plan') under the Labor Pension Act, covering all regular employees with R.O.C. nationality.
+- (e) Expected contributions to the defined benefit pension plans of the Group amount to \$39 for the year ending December 31, 2023. - (f) As of December 31, 2022, the weighted average duration of the pension plan is 10~14 years.
+B. Defined contribution plan - (a) Effective July 1, 2005, the Taiwan subsidiaries of the Group have established a defined contribution pension plan (the 'New Plan') under the Labor Pension Act, covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Taiwan subsidiaries of the Group contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
 The contribution plan accrued dividends from an employee's individual account is paid monthly or in lump sum upon retirement of an employee.
-The pension expenses recognised in accordance with the New Plan were \$72,287 and \$45,035 for the years ended December 31, 2021 and 2020, respectively. - (b) The Mainland China subsidiaries of the Group have a defined contribution plan.
+The pension expenses recognised in accordance with the New Plan were \$79,793 and \$72,287 for the years ended December 31, 2022 and 2021, respectively.

+(b) The Mainland China subsidiaries of the Group have a defined contribution plan.
 Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China are based on certain percentage of employees' monthly salaries and wages with the contribution percentage of 10%~20%, and pension is contributed to the employees' individual pension accounts.
 Pension of each employee is managed by the government.
 Other than the monthly contributions, the Group has no further obligations.
-The pension expenses recognised in accordance with local regulations were \$1,241,874 and \$804,639 for the years ended December 31, 2021 and 2020, respectively.
-As a result of the coronavirus pandemic in China in early 2020, the local government reduced by half the pension insurance for a period of six months from February 2020.
+The pension expenses recognised in accordance with local regulations were \$1,533,521 and \$1,241,874 for the years ended December 31, 2022 and 2021, respectively.